-All Director's receive a Director's fee of \$30,000 per annum.
-The Chairman also receives a \$10,000 Chairman's fee per annum.
-Director's fees cover all main Board functions but exclude membership of the Audit & Risk and Remuneration Committee.
+All Non-executive and Independent Directors receive a Director's fee of \$30,000 per annum.
+The Non-executive Chairman also receives a \$10,000 Chairman's fee per annum.
+Director's fees cover all main Board functions but exclude membership of the Audit & Risk Committee and Remuneration & Nominations Committee.
 From November 2019 a fee of \$5,000 per annum is payable for membership of the Audit & Risk Committee.
-A fee of \$5,000 per annum is payable for membership of the Remuneration Committee.
+A fee of \$5,000 per annum is payable for membership of the Remuneration & Nominations Committee.
 In addition, the Company pays compulsory superannuation.
 The Company does not have a formal Board Retirement scheme.
 Non-executive Directors do not receive any performance related remuneration.